 The Academy's Lyceum is a unique (but not new) offering and an adventure into deep and meaningful engagement and understanding of God's truth.
 We offer Lyceum Days in the hopes that these days provide further opportunity to love the True, the Good, and the Beautiful for the benefit of man and the Glory of Jesus Christ.

-Dr. David Anderson, Associate Professor of English, University of Oklahoma
+Dr. David Anderson, Associate Professor of English, Univ. of Okla.

-Dr. Reynaldo Elugardo, Professor Emeritus of Philosophy, University of Oklahoma
+Dr. Reynaldo Elugardo, Professor Emeritus of Philosophy, Univ. of Okla.

 Brett Farley, CEO Farley Enterprises